oiegorov/perf_analysis_tool/README.md

 This way, the create_report.pl script outputs as well the relative % of events collected for displayed functions to the total number of events for all the functions.

+BuildGraph.pm module allows to build the graph using Gnuplot (the path to Gnuplot should be verified!), and is called by create_report.pl script.

                           USE CASES
 ======================================================================